 The expansive Denver Skate Park — one of the most renowned skate parks in the country — is filled with bowls for all levels of skating skill.
 Admission is free.
 Helmets are required.

 National Center for Atmospheric Research

-Learn about global warming, the 21st century's hottest topic, at the National Center for Atmospheric Research.
-See a hailstone the size of a softball, watch as a miniature tornado is whipped up in front of your eyes, and get an up close look at how lightning is created.
+Learn about global warming, the 21st century's hottest topic, at the National Center for Atmospheric Research, located about 30 minutes away in Boulder.
+See a hailstone the size of a softball, watch as a miniature tornado is whipped up in front of your eyes, and get an up-close look at how lightning is created.

 Red Rocks Amphitheatre & Park